Last Updated on August 28, 2024

 Case Study 3: Construction and Off-Road Use

-For trucks operating in construction and off-road conditions, temperature ratings became significant.
+Temperature ratings became significant for trucks operating in construction and off-road conditions.
 Tires with high-temperature grades performed better under the heavy loads and high-friction conditions of off-road use, leading to fewer tire failures and associated downtime.

 These case studies demonstrate that while UTQG ratings are a helpful guide, they must be interpreted in the context of specific use cases and environments.